coleifer/peewee/docs/peewee/database.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For even more control over how your database is defined/initialized, you can use the :py:class:`DatabaseProxy` helper. :py:class:`DatabaseProxy` objects act as a placeholder, and then at run-time you can swap it out for a different object.
+For even more control over how your database is defined/initialized, you can use the :class:`DatabaseProxy` helper. :class:`DatabaseProxy` objects act as a placeholder, and then at run-time you can swap it out for a different object.
 In the example below, we will swap out the database depending on how the app is configured: